epicoding95/beepbop/README.md

-# Scrabble Score Checker
+# BeepBop

-#### A program that allows users to input a word and determine its raw Scrabble score, assuming no special tiles.
-6/1/17
+#### A program that allows you to take user input and change it into a certain list of commands

-#### By **Marilyn Carlin and David Wilson**
+#### By Kelar Crisp

-## Description
+## When 1 is the highest number you get the answer of beep, when 2 is the highest number you get bop and when 3 is the highest number entered you get the answer "I'm sorry Dave, I'm afraid i cant do that."

-A website created with C# and HTML where a user can submit a word and determine its raw Scrabble score.
+A website created with HTML,CSS, and Javascript.
+Also this webpage has the help of bootstrap and jQuery.

 ### Specs